aselshall/eds/HW/project.md

     </tr>
   </tbody>
 </table>

-**Additional Comments:**
+**Additional Comments**
 [Provide any additional comments or feedback on the overall team collaboration.
 Be constructive and provide specific examples where possible.]

+---

 #### Submission Instructions
 - **Individual-project submission:** If you are working individually, submit a document confirming your individual work for Canvas grading purposes.